adrian-dev-code/atelier_auto/README.md

 **Add vehicles by type (big vehicles and/or small vechicles):**
 A mechanic can handle only 3 normal cars and a big one.

-[IMPORTANT] Still in work : Calculate the insurance cost based on the type of the engine, the cilindrical capacity and the age of the car (feel free to browser the code)
+[IMPORTANT] Still in developement : Calculate the insurance cost based on the type of the engine, the cilindrical capacity and the age of the car and other criteria (feel free to inspect the code)

 ***and more :).***